Lumi-supercomputer/lumi-userguide/docs/computing/jobs/interactive.md

 ## Using `srun` to check running jobs

-The `srun` command can also be used to check in on a running job in the cluster, for example, to run the `top` command, or similar.
-In this case, you need to give the job ID and possibly also the specific name of a compute node.
+Currently, ssh:ing to compute nodes is not allowed, but the `srun` command can be used to check in on a running job in the cluster.
+In this case, you need to give the job ID and possibly also the specific name of a compute node to srun.

-This starts a shell on the first allocated node in a specific job:
+This starts a shell, where you can run any command, on the first allocated node in a specific job:

     srun --overlap --pty --jobid=<jobid> bash